 Murti the destination

+A particular place on the bank of river Murti has also assumed the name of the river.
+For most tourists visiting Dooars, Murti means the riverside of the North Dhupjhora area.
 Even during the late 20th century, the area was heavily forested and infested with wildlife and decoits.
 Few people would cross the forest after dark.
 And the road from Murti crossing over Chapramari forests reaches National Highway at a junction that is still called “Khunia” crossing.
 Over the years the wildlife population saw an increasing trend whereas the miscreants slowly withered away.
 Today the area is one of the most peaceful and arguably one of the best places to soak in the natural exuberance.